kendyteng/kendyteng.github.io/members/index.md

 layout: default
 ---

-We are waiting for you yo join us!
+We are waiting for you be part of our family!

-Please find more information at [Join us!](/kendyteng.github.io/join_us/)
+Please find more information at [Join us!](/kendyteng/kendyteng.github.io/join_us/index.md)